SANBI-SA-archive/ansible_cbt_gx_sanbi/README.md

-# Galaxy Ansible Playbook for Combat TB
+# Galaxy Ansible Playbook for local SANBI Installations
 A ready-to-use Ansible playbook for the SANBI Galaxy Installation.

 Before you can use this playbook, you need to install [Ansible][ans] (version